-Trans Student Educational Resources was co-founded in 2011 by Eli Erlick and Alex Sennello, two 16-year-old transgender women, as Trans Student Equality Resources.
+Trans Student Educational Resources was co-founded in 2011 two 16-year-old transgender women, as Trans Student Equality Resources.
 It was and remains the only national organization run by young transgender people.
-TSER was originally envisioned as an organization for creating safer schools through youth-led action, much of which focused on policy.
+TSER was originally envisioned as an organization for creating safer schools through youth-led action.
+During our early years, much of our work focused on policy.
 Since this time, we have hugely expanded our efforts in scope and scale to encompass many programs and services.

-In 2013, we collaboratively launched our successful infographic series that expanded our reach to millions of people around the world.
+In 2013, graphic designer Landyn Pan joined our organization to help create our successful infographic series that expanded our reach to millions of people around the world.
 These graphics covered a wide range of topics pertinent to trans youth around the country.

-In 2014 we changed “equality” in our name to educational, recognizing that equality will not liberate us but actually reinforce systems of white supremacy, transphobia, and injustice.
-Late that same year we began accepting donations and quickly growing in structure as we received the Peace First Prize, our first foundation grant.
-We also released The Gender Unicorn, our most viral infographic and teaching tool that revolutionized how people think about gender.
+In 2014 we changed “equality” in our name to educational, recognizing that equality will not be enough to liberate our community.
+Often, equality reinforces systems of white supremacy, transphobia, and injustice.
+Instead, we support a transformative practice of building broad structural change.
+That same year we began accepting donations and quickly growing in structure as we received the Peace First Prize, our first foundation grant.
+We also released The Gender Unicorn, our most popular infographic and teaching tool that revolutionized how people think about gender.

-In 2015, we released our first policy publication, a Model Admissions Policy on Transgender Students at Women’s Colleges, which is now used around the world as a guide for single-gender institutions.
-We additionally began releasing statements, gathering resources, and mobilizing on a variety of issues facing marginalized communities including police, Black Lives Matter, and equality, thanks to our new program director, Harper Rubin.
-We also launched our first scholarships.
+In 2015, we released our first policy publication, a Model Admissions Policy on Transgender Students at Women’s Colleges.
+This police is still used around the world as a guide for single-gender institutions.
+We additionally began releasing ongoing press releases, gathering resources, and mobilizing on a variety of issues facing marginalized communities including police, Black Lives Matter, and equality, thanks to our new program director, Harper Rubin.